smartanthill/smartanthill2_0/docs/design-documents/protocols/saoip.rst

 ----------

 SAoTLSoTCP is one of SAoIP flavours, which operates over TLS which runs over TCP.
 Normally, SmartAnthill Client acts as a TCP client, and SmartAnthill Device (or SmartAnthill Router) acts as a TCP server (i.e. listens on a TCP socket).
 SAoTLSoTCP operates exactly as SAoTCP, with the only difference being that SAoTLSoTCP uses "TLS over TCP" as it's underlying protocol.

+TODO: TLS specifics (which TLS versions are allowed/recommended)

 TODO: dual connections (take-over?) - for SAoTCP